 Following a sales process requires more planning and strategizing, and it forces salespeople to move away from transactional interactions and towards value-added business conversations.
 That increased customer-focus helps gain the trust of potential buyers and shows them the value the salesperson can provide.

-To effectively communicate value your sales team must shift their focus and ask themselves how the customer will be better as a result of doing business with them.
+To effectively execute value-based selling training, your sales team must shift their focus and ask themselves how the customer will be better as a result of doing business with them.
 Following a well-defined sales process allows that shift in focus to happen, and enables sellers to build value in the eyes of their prospects by presenting them with the most appropriate solutions.